Pobek/auto-scale-solution/README.md

     - k8s.io/cluster-autoscaler/evya.test.cluster
 - balance-similar-node-groups: True

-Before deploying the autoscaler app, a priorty config map needs to be created to let the autoscaler know the priority of each instance group '[priority-expander-cm](cluster-autoscaler/priority-expander-cm.yaml)':
+Before deploying the autoscaler app, a priority config map needs to be created to let the autoscaler know the priority of each instance group '[priority-expander-cm](cluster-autoscaler/priority-expander-cm.yaml)':

   ```yaml
   apiVersion: v1